Skip to main content

 Click here for more information about UUSOM application requirements, Idaho state certification, and additional state requirements for Idaho residents.

-If the applicant is awarded PSEP support, that funding (provided by their home state) will cover the majority of the difference in cost between resident and non-resident tuition.
+If the state certification is approved and PSEP funding is awarded, that funding will cover the majority of the difference in cost between resident and non-resident tuition.

-Click here for more information about UUSOM application requirements, state certification and WICHE PSEP for Montana residents.
+Click here for more information about SFESOM application requirements, state certification and WICHE PSEP for Montana residents.

-Any questions regarding the changes to the Wyoming WICHE PSEP policy can be directed to certoff@wyo.edu.
+Any questions regarding the Wyoming WICHE PSEP policy or application process can be directed to certoff@wyo.edu.

-Click here for more information about UUSOM application requirements for Wyoming residents.
+Click here for more information about SFESOM application requirements for Wyoming residents.

 Beginning Fall Semester 2021 or later, non-resident students (except those who indicated on their AMCAS application that their states of residence include Idaho, Montana, or Wyoming) are eligible for residency reclassification one year after their medical school studies commence.
 Students interested in reclassifying must meet the criteria outlined in the School of Medicine Residency Policy and submit all requested documentation by the specified deadlines.
 Information regarding reclassifying residency can be found here.